 Ironically, accessibility features made sylpheed next to unusable in my

-#4 Updated by Kentaro Hayashi about 1 month ago
+#4 Updated by Kentaro Hayashi 3 months ago

 I could reproduce a similar issue on my PC (sylpheed 3.7.0-4 debian/sid and even though current master)